 If you notice any of these symptoms, it’s a very good idea to stop some of the activities that can cause these problems.

 Yes, it’s really hard, because your dog loves these activities and you hate to disappoint him.
-But at least stop doing them for a while to find out whether they’re causing your dog’s diarrhea.
+But at least stop doing them for a while.
+That will help you find out whether they’re causing your dog’s diarrhea.

-Ideally, use a combination of some or all of these treatments:
+You can use some or all of these treatments:

 - Chiropractic adjustments or physical therapy, once or twice a month.